 There are several ways to reduce your carbon footprint, and one of them involves switching up your diet.
 Studies have shown that the meat industry is a major contributor to greenhouse gas emissions, so reducing the amount of meat you eat or going fully vegan could have significant impacts on your overall carbon footprint.
+In fact, it’s one of the top lifestyle changes you can make to fight climate change.

 In the name of balance, some people are opting for the path of the weekday vegan.
 This is exactly what it sounds like: munching on plant-based meals throughout the week while allowing yourself to dine on your favorite animal products on the weekend if you feel you can’t do without them.